Invariant Features for Global Crop Type Classification: Methodology

-\textbf{Feature processing:} For temporal multi-spectral features, the temporal window used for computing medians is 5 days, and the time span for both median and harmonic coefficient ranges from May to November (see Section \ref{sec:resultanalysis} for details).
-When applying data augmentation to median features, each of the three augmentation transformations—time shift, time scale, and magnitude warping—is applied independently with a probability of 0.5.
-For hyperspectral features, single-date data are directly used as raw vectors without additional processing.
-For multi-date hyperspectral features, two vectors from different dates are concatenated into a combined feature vector.
+We organize our experiments under three progressively more challenging geographic transfer scenarios: cross-country (FRA $\rightarrow$ BEL, FRA $\rightarrow$ NLD, FRA $\rightarrow$ GBR), cross-continent (USA $\rightarrow$ FRA, FRA $\rightarrow$ CHN, FRA $\rightarrow$ USA), and cross-hemisphere (USA $\rightarrow$ AUS, USA $\rightarrow$ ARG, FRA $\rightarrow$ ARG).
+Here, ``$\rightarrow$'' indicates that the model is trained on the source region and directly applied to the target region without using target-region labels during training.
+Under these settings, we conduct a systematic comparison of different remote sensing representations to assess their geographic invariance for crop type classification, including harmonic features, median features, and GFM embeddings from Presto and AlphaEarth.

-\textbf{Model comparison:} We adopt Random Forest (RF) with 500 trees as a baseline.
-In addition, we compare CropNet with several standard CNN architectures, including ResNet50 \cite{ResNet} (classical deep residual network with skip connections), EfficientNetV2-S \cite{EfficientNet} (compound-scaled lightweight model balancing depth, width, and resolution), and ConvNeXt-Tiny \cite{ConvNeXt} (modernized convolutional architecture inspired by Transformer designs).
-To accommodate the low-dimensional input features, we adjust the degree of spatial downsampling to preserve sufficient resolution throughout these networks, keeping their overall architecture intact.
-All models are trained with a learning rate of 0.0001, batch size of 256, and for 50 epochs.
+\textbf{Model Comparison:} For harmonic features and GFM embeddings, we evaluate RF with 500 trees and MLP with eight hidden layers, each containing 128 hidden units.
+For 5-day temporal median features, we evaluate the proposed CropNet as well as a 1D variant obtained by replacing the 2D convolutions in CropNet with 1D convolutions while keeping the remaining settings unchanged.
+In addition, we compare CropNet with TempCNNs \cite{tempcnn}, a widely used 1D CNN architecture for crop type classification, and several widely used lightweight computer vision baselines, including ResNet50 \cite{ResNet}, EfficientNetV2-S \cite{EfficientNet}, and ConvNeXt-Tiny \cite{ConvNeXt}.
+To accommodate low-dimensional input features, we reduce the degree of spatial downsampling in these networks to preserve sufficient resolution while keeping their overall architectures unchanged.
+All neural network models are trained for 50 epochs using the Adam optimizer with a learning rate of 0.0001 and a batch size of 256.

-\textbf{Evaluation metrics:} We report Overall Accuracy (OA) and mean F1 score (mF1) to evaluate model performance.
-The mF1 score is computed as the macro-averaged F1 across all categories, reflecting the model's ability to balance both overestimation and underestimation for each class.
-For each experiment, we fix different random seeds and repeat the training ten times, reporting the mean and standard deviation of results.
+\textbf{Evaluation Metrics:} We report Overall Accuracy (OA) and mean F1 score (mF1) to evaluate classification performance.
+The mF1 score is computed as the macro-averaged F1 across all categories, reflecting the model's ability to balance class-wise overestimation and underestimation.
+For each experiment, we repeat training ten times with different random seeds and report the mean and standard deviation.